 For instance, some prescription medications can cause dizziness or sleepiness; if this is the case, check with the prescribing doctor to see if they can be taken at bedtime.

-And it’s important that a person with mobility issues have the right devices to help them move about safely, whether they need a cane, a walker, or a wheelchair.
+A person with mobility issues should have the right devices to help them move about safely, whether they need a cane, a walker, or a wheelchair.
+Some seniors might be hesitant to use these aids, but gentle reminders that they can gain more independence may help reframe their opinion.

 Properly trained caregivers can help reduce the risk of falling.

-It’s important that anyone in charge of watching over an elderly person, whether it’s a staff member at a nursing home or a relative, be able to recognize when a fall could be imminent, prevent it when they can, and know what to do after a fall happens.
+Whoever is in charge of watching over an elderly person should be able to recognize when a fall could be imminent, prevent it when they can, and know what to do after a fall happens.

 It’s also a good idea to get the person involved in activities that can help improve their strength and mobility, which could lessen the chances of a fall.
-For instance, taking yoga, dance, or tai chi classes can improve balance and bolster lower-body strength.
+For instance, tai chi helps the elderly improve mental agility, flexibility, and balance, thereby reducing falls.
+And taking a yoga class can help the elderly improve their balance and overcome the fear of falling.

 In addition, the noise can be quite frightening, and some people may panic and injure themselves worse as they try to scurry to safety.
 According to some studies, alarms also contribute to immobility, a false sense of security, and stress.